What is timber framing?

 Brian Snedeker (he/him) has had a lifelong love-affair with old tools and craft.
 He’s been timber framing for over 15 years, from repairing and stabilizing historic barns and homes in New England, to designing and building frames and practicing carpentry here in the Asheville area for the past decade.
 Brian has been sharing skills for ...

-This class is held in Barnardsville, at the Ivy Creek Timber Frames sister campus
+This class is held near Asheville, NC, at the Ivy Creek Timber Frames sister campus

 Our sister campus at Ivy Creek Timber Frames is also the home and workspace of your lead instructor, Brian Snedeker, and his family (including their cows, goats, and chickens).
-It’s located about 30 minutes north of Asheville.
+It’s located about 30 minutes north of Asheville and includes an epic timber-framed barn/workshop and breathtaking mountain views.
 You’ll receive detailed directions on how to get to the campus upon registration.
-Along with a beautiful timber framed barn, this campus has a sunny open-air work area with stunning views of the mountains and valleys of Barnardsville, NC.
+Camping for students will be available at our nearby Paint Fork campus.

 Pricing for Timber Framing